salimaghad/cogdocs/README.md

 As you use Devin, keep in mind tasks that will be harder for it to execute successfully:

 - **Large-scale challenges:** Devin generally performs better on smaller-scoped tasks and single file rather than multi-file edits.
-    - For more complex edits, we highly suggest using **playbooks**.
+For more complex edits, we highly suggest using **playbooks** or breaking up the project into smaller, isolated tasks that you can run in separate sessions that build on each other.
 - **Consistency and reliability:** Devin will sometimes get off-track.
 Sometimes you’ll be able to nudge Devin back on track, other times you may want to restart the run.
 - **UI-related aesthetics:** Devin can build functional frontends, but will need your help with aesthetics.
 - **Security:** This is top priority at Cognition, but we ask all users to exercise caution when sharing credentials with Devin or granting access to specific platforms.
+Any time you are sharing credentials with Devin, make sure you use the Secrets Manager or via the secure credential-sharing channel provided by Devin in the chat if the credentials aren't already available in the Secrets Manager.

 ## Feedback

 We’re learning and our customers’ input is crucial!
 If you are part of the Technical Preview, please reach out via our Slack Community.
-For all other customers and partners you can share your feedback to support@cognition.ai.
+For all other customers and partners you can share your feedback to support@cognition.ai or directly in the web app.

 We log all feedback provided by customers and use it to make quick improvements to Devin, inform our product priorities and roadmap.